Are composting toilets expensive?

 Nature’s Head Dry Composting Toilet

 The Nature’s Head Dry Composting Toilet is one of the most affordable full-scale composting toilets currently available on the market.
-This composting toilet comes in a granite-style gray color and is compact enough to fit into most RVs if needed.
-This composting toilet features a hand crank as well as an easy-to-empty liquids receptacle to make operation of the toilet more convenient than ever before.
-And with a traditional toilet shape and design, this composting toilet is easy for the whole family to learn to use!
+This toilet comes in a granite-style gray color and is compact enough to fit into most RVs if needed.
+This option features a hand crank as well as an easy-to-empty liquids receptacle to make operation of the toilet more convenient than ever before.
+And with a traditional toilet shape and design, this option is easy for the whole family to learn to use!

 - The toilet features hardware that is made of stainless steel, so you don’t have to worry about it rusting or about being able to clean it thoroughly.